aridoza/foundational-java/Concurrency/concurrency2.md

 }
 ```

-Now, the pool only has two threads, but we are calling it four times.
-Looking at the output, we see that the first two jobs run until complete, when the next two jobs run:
+The pool only has two threads, but we are calling it four times.
+Looking at the output, we see that the first two jobs run until complete, and then the next two jobs run:

 ![](resources/threadpoolexecutor.png)

 ### How Many Threads Should I Use?

 How large should you make your thread pool?
-If each thread pinned the CPU (i.e. brought CPU utilization near 100%), then you would generally want no more than one thread per CPU.
-The idea is to look at CPU utilization for one thread, and divide that number into the number of CPUs.
+If each thread pinned the CPU (i.e., brought the CPU utilization near 100%), then you would generally want no more than one thread per CPU.
+The idea is to look at CPU utilization for one thread and divide that number into the number of CPUs.

-For example, if we have 4 cores, and the utilization from one thread is 20% per core, then the number of threads for 100% utilization would be 4/.2 = 20.
+For example, if we have four cores, and the utilization from one thread is 20% per core, then the number of threads for 100% utilization would be 4/.2 = 20.
 If you need to exceed that, then it's probably time to start thinking about upgrading hardware.
-But don't make rash decisions until you test things, because Java is clever about context switching and swapping, so it will still work albeit marginally slower.
+But don't make rash decisions until you test things, because Java is clever about context switching and swapping, so it will still work (albeit marginally slower).

 ### Cached Executor